-Pursuant to FATCA and the Canada-U.S. IGA and its implementing provisions under the Tax Act, the Fund is required to report information relating to certain investors' investments in the Fund to the CRA, unless the securities are held in certain tax deferred plans.
-Generally, the Fund will be required to report information on accounts held by investors that fail to provide information to their financial advisor or dealer related to their citizenship and residency for tax purposes and/or investors that are identified as U.S. citizens (including U.S. citizens living in Canada) or U.S. residents owning, directly or indirectly, an interest in the Fund, to the CRA.
-The CRA will in turn provide such information to the U.S. Internal Revenue Service.
+Pursuant to FATCA and the Canada-U.S. IGA and its implementing provisions under the Tax Act, the Fund is required to report information relating to certain investor's investment in the Fund to the CRA, unless the securities are held in certain tax deferred plans.
+Generally, the Fund will be required to report information, including certain financial information, on accounts held by investors that fail to provide information to their financial advisor or dealer related to their citizenship and residency for tax purposes and/or investors that are identified as, or in the case of certain entities as having one or more controlling persons who are, U.S. citizens (including U.S. citizens living in Canada) or U.S. residents owning, directly or indirectly, an interest in the Fund to the CRA.
+The CRA will in turn provide such information to the IRS.

 The Fund will endeavor to comply with the requirements imposed under the Canada-U.S. IGA and its implementing provision under the Tax Act.
-However, if the Fund cannot satisfy the applicable requirements under the Canada-U.S. IGA or its implementing provision of the Tax Act and is unable to comply with the requirements under FATCA, the Fund may be subject to U.S. withholding tax on U.S. and certain non-U.S. source income and gross proceeds.
+However, if the Fund cannot satisfy the applicable requirements under the Canada-U.S. IGA or its implementing provision of the Tax

+Act and is unable to comply with the requirements under FATCA, the Fund may be subject to U.S. withholding tax on U.S. and certain non-U.S. source income and gross proceeds.
 The Fund may also be subject to the penalty provisions of the Tax Act.
-Any potential U.S withholding taxes or penalties associated with such failure to comply would reduce the Fund's net asset value.
+Any potential U.S. withholding taxes or penalties associated with such failure to comply would reduce the Fund's Net Asset Value.